Testicular Cancer Treatment in Houston, TX

 The testes, located in the scrotum, produce sex hormones and generate sperm for reproduction.
 Testicular cancer can be easily detected using a safe and effective testicular ultrasound if symptoms present themselves.

-Board-certified urologist, Dr. Clavell specializes in providing comprehensive testicular cancer diagnosis for patients throughout the Southwest.
+Board-certified urologist, Dr. Jonathan Clavell specializes in providing comprehensive testicular cancer diagnosis for patients throughout the Southwest.
 Dr. Clavell understands that receiving any cancer diagnosis can be overwhelming.
 He is dedicated to ensuring that you are fully educated and receive the best treatment available.
 For more information about testicular cancer and your available treatment options, contact Dr. Clavell at (713) 652-5011 and schedule an appointment today!

 How to Perform a Testicular Cancer Self-Exam?